 WESTERN, THOMAS GEHOT

 Eugene C. Barker, ed., The Austin Papers (3 vols., Washington: GPO, 1924–28).
+John P. Bowes, Land Too Good for Indians: Northern Indian Removal (Norman: University of Oklahoma Press, 2016).
+Galveston Daily News, November 30,1903.
+Bruce A. Glasrud, Harold J. Weiss, eds., Tracking the Texas Rangers: The Nineteenth Century (Denton: University of North Texas, 2012).
 Charles Adams Gulick, Jr., Harriet Smither, et al., eds., The Papers of Mirabeau Buonaparte Lamar (6 vols., Austin: Texas State Library, 1920–27; rpt., Austin: Pemberton Press, 1968).
 John H. Jenkins, ed., The Papers of the Texas Revolution, 1835–1836 (10 vols., Austin: Presidial Press, 1973).
+New Orleans Bee, April 28, 1840.
+New York Morning Herald, February 2, 1830.
 Texas House of Representatives, Biographical Directory of the Texan Conventions and Congresses, 1832–1845 (Austin: Book Exchange, 1941).
 Amelia W. Williams and Eugene C. Barker, eds., The Writings of Sam Houston, 1813–1863 (8 vols., Austin: University of Texas Press, 1938–43; rpt., Austin and New York: Pemberton Press, 1970).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas W. Cutrer, "WESTERN, THOMAS G.," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fwe36.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas W. Cutrer, rev. by Randolph B. Campbell and Brett J. Derbes, "WESTERN, THOMAS GEHOT," accessed July 11, 2020, http://www.tshaonline.org/handbook/online/articles/fwe36.